Sesleria: planting, cultivation, and care

 Where to Plant It?

-Perfectly hardy (sometimes down to -25°C in well-drained soil), Sesleria is a mountain native that thrives everywhere, in the north as well as the south of France, in lowlands as well as in the mountains, or by the sea.
+Perfectly hardy (sometimes down to -25°C in well-drained soil), Sesleria is a mountain native that thrives everywhere, in the north as well as the south of France, in lowlands as well as mountains, or by the sea.

 When to Plant It?